 The District understands that employees will need time away from work, for many different types of situations.
 Whether it’s time away to care for a new child, recover from a serious health condition, care for an ill family member, bereavement or time away for personal reasons.
 We encourage employees to review their Collective Bargaining Agreement for the leave provision that best suites your needs.
 You may also require accommodations for medical restrictions when returning from leave or for a temporary or permanent disability.
-Please review leave and accommodation information carefully and contact Sena Camarata, HR Director, with any further questions.
+Please review leave and accommodation information carefully and contact Carleena Pfeiffer, HR Director, with any further questions.

 - Accommodations (American Disabilities Act - ADA)

 - Absence Management

 - Family and Medical Leave Act (FMLA)/Paid Family and Medical Leave (PFML)

 - Leave Limits

 - Parental Leave

 A reasonable accommodation is defined as any change or adjustment to a job, the work environment, or the way things usually are done that would allow an individual with a disability to perform job functions.
 Under the American Disabilities Act (ADA) the District is required to provide reasonable accommodations to qualified employees with disabilities, unless doing so would pose an undue hardship.

 To get information about the interactive accommodation request process and/or to apply for an ADA accommodation, send an email to HoodD@issaquah.wednet.edu.